 The Masters of Science in Student Affairs in Higher Education (SAHE) is designed for students seeking a career in one of a variety of education and service areas constituting student affairs administration within a postsecondary setting.
-The SAHE program is a 45 credit-hour program, offered through both residential and online learning formats, and is designed to be completed within two years for full-time students and within four years for part-time students.
-The curriculum is designed to foster the development of foundational competencies focused on the theory and practice of student affairs administration, student learning and development, organizational management and change, diversity and inclusive excellence, human relations, assessment, and the application of theory to practice.
-A comprehensive portfolio project serves as the culmination of students’ program and illustrates their proficiency in the NASPA/ACPA Professional Competencies.
+The SAHE program is a 45 credit-hour program, offered through both residential and online learning formats, and is designed to be completed within two years for full-time students and within three years for part-time students.
+The curriculum is designed to foster the development of foundational competencies focused on the theory and practice of student affairs administration, student learning and development, organizational management and change, diversity, equity, and inclusion, human relations, assessment, and the application of theory to practice.
+A comprehensive portfolio project serves as the culmination of students’ program and illustrates their proficiency in the ACPA & NASPA Professional Competencies.

-To prepare well-rounded, competent, and inclusive student affairs practitioners who can effectively apply theory to practice related to student affairs administration, student learning and development, and organizational management.
+To prepare well-rounded, competent, and equity-conscious student affairs practitioners who can effectively apply theory to practice related to student affairs administration, student learning and development, and organizational management.

 Founded in 1967, the residential component of the Student Affairs in Higher Education Program at Colorado State University is in its 50th year.
 The program has graduated over 850 students, and has experienced many changes through its continuous evolution.
 The successful history of the SAHE program was built on the commitment of scholar-practitioners who have gone beyond the parameters of their practitioner and administrative roles to serve as instructors, advisors, and mentors for the graduate students in the program.
 There are currently over 50 scholar-practitioners teaching and advising in the SAHE program.
 For the first time in the program’s history, we now have a dedicated, full-time, tenured faculty member hired by the School of Education for fall 2017.
 The SAHE program typically admits between 20-22 residential students and 22-27 online students each year.
 Applicants are from nearly all 50 states and numerous countries.
 The residential program has become increasingly competitive and has received 275-300 applicants each year over the past five years.
 The online program continues to build, with approximately 45-50 applicants each year.